marukun318/XBOXInputController/README.md

 Specifically, please visit here.
 Marukun: [https://twitter.com/marukun/](https://twitter.com/marukun/)

-To build this project, Please use Unity 2018.3.x later.
+To build this project, Please use Unity 2018.3.x or later.

+---

+## Update (2019/04/21)

+Add some properties in XBOXInputController.

 ---